Moiz Ullah Baig

 Moiz Ullah Baig (born April 1997 in Karachi, Pakistan) is a Pakistani Scrabble player who won the World Youth Scrabble Championship 2013 and the World Junior Scrabble Championship 2018, becoming the first player ever to win both.
 He won the Pakistan Scrabble Championship in 2018 and is currently the number 1 player of the country.
 In December 2018, with a WESPA rating of 1921, he climbed up to the 71st place in the world rankings – his career highest.

 Moiz was conferred with a gold medal by Nazaria-i-Pakistan Trust in 2014 for his achievements in Scrabble.
 He was mentioned alongside Nobel Prize Laureate Malala Yousafzai, Asma Jahangir, and several others in the Newsline Magazine, on being one of the Pakistanis who have made a prominent mark internationally.
-He is referred to as the 'giant of scrabble in Pakistan.
+He is referred to as the "giant of scrabble" in Pakistan.
 Moiz was appointed as a coach of Pakistan Scrabble Team in 2016.

-Moiz currently studies at the Technische Universität Darmstadt and has attended NED University of Engineering and Technology, DJ Science College, and Falconhouse Grammar School.
+Moiz studied at Technische Universität Darmstadt, NED University of Engineering and Technology, DJ Science College, and Falconhouse Grammar School.

-Playing History
+Playing history

 Moiz debuted the national circuit in 2012 at age 14 and beat several top-rated players in his first tournament.
 He joined the international scene in 2013.